How to Keep Your Dog Calm and Happy on a Long Car Journey

 How to Keep a Dog Calm and Happy on a Road Trip

 A dog in a car isn't a natural state of affairs, so it's no wonder that many dogs don't enjoy car travel.
-Some show their unhappiness by howling or barking, some chew the seats and others are simply sick.
-Occasionally dogs love to travel, but get so excited at the prospect of a car journey that they too leap around, chew and bark.
-None of this behaviour is good for either you or the dog; in fact, it's a distracting and therefore dangerous situation.
+Some show their unhappiness by howling or barking, some chew the seats, and others are simply sick.
+Occasionally dogs love to travel but get so excited that they leap around, chewing and barking.
+None of this behaviour is good for either you or the dog: in fact, it's a distracting and therefore dangerous situation.
 If your attention is being drawn to your back seat, you aren't giving your full attention to the road, and that could cause an accident.

 If you are planning a long journey with your pet, don't assume that he will be a model passenger.
 It is your job to train him to behave during your journey and to plan your trip taking his needs into account.
 The result will be a happy dog and a safe journey.

 By making an early start, I don't mean set your alarm clock at 5 am on the day of your trip, I mean start training your dog to love car travel as soon as you get him.
 You can't expect a dog who has never been in a car, or who has travelled only rarely, to adjust immediately to a long trip.
 Instead, introduce your puppy to the car and do it regularly.

 If you have a nervous puppy who doesn't like loud noises or new situations, try putting him in the car for a really short amount of time without even turning the engine on.
 Build up the time slowly and when he is happy with that, start the engine.
 Again, go slowly with a nervy pup.
 You don't need to go anywhere, just sit on the drive for a while with the engine running.
 Then graduate to short journeys to the store.
 Over time your dog will accept car travel and be ready to cope with a long journey.